11 Tips For Saving Money You Might Not Have Thought Of

 Saving money for something Big, like a car, house, or Fuck Off Fund, doesn’t necessarily mean cutting yourself off from avocado toast and lattes — but it does mean spending more (or, uh, at least a little) time looking over your bank statements.
 If your palms are getting sweaty just thinking about finances, you’re in the right place!
 NOW is a great time to start thinking about what’s happening to your money, even — and, well, especially — if you don’t have a lot of it.

-Traditional tools (401ks, mutual funds, and the like) can be very intimidating for those who are just starting their financial journey.
+Traditional tools (401(k)s, mutual funds, and the like) can be very intimidating for those who are just starting their financial journey.
 You already know: Saving money regularly (even if it’s a tiny amount) should be a priority, but how to actually make sure you have money to spare for those savings isn’t as obvious.
 So, we’re going to offer some simple, expert-recommended changes you can make to start getting serious about your cash.

 1. Instead of buying a new phone every year, replace your battery.